totten/loco/doc/specs.md

 ## The 'format' declaration allows future change in the file-format.
 format: 'VERSION-CODE'

+## List of plugin paths to search.
+If omitted, then default is '.loco/plugin/*.php'
+plugins:
+  - FILE_GLOB

 ## The 'environment' and 'default_environment' list project-wide variables.
 ## These are visible to all services.
 The `default_environment` is
 ## advisory and will not override values that have been inherited